Duckleeng/TweakCollection/README.md

 After adjusting the mentioned settings verify that ISRs/DPCs are executed on the desired cores with an xperf trace.

-- Avoid using the `Get-NetAdapterRss` Powershell command for this verification as it's output can be missleading
+- Avoid using the `Get-NetAdapterRss` Powershell command for this verification as it's output can be misleading

 ## Disable Delayed TCP Acknowledgments